British English: Standard British English

+History of standardisation

 For historical reasons dating back to the rise of London in the ninth century, the form of language spoken in London and the East Midlands became standard English within the Court, and ultimately became the basis for generally accepted use in the law, government, literature and education in Britain.
 The standardisation of British English is thought to be from both dialect levelling and a thought of social superiority.
 Speaking in the Standard dialect created class distinctions; those who did not speak the standard English would be considered of a lesser class or social status and often discounted or considered of a low intelligence.
 Another contribution to the standardisation of British English was the introduction of the printing press to England in the mid-15th century.
 In doing so, William Caxton enabled a common language and spelling to be dispersed among the entirety of England at a much faster rate.

 Samuel Johnson's A Dictionary of the English Language (1755) was a large step in the English-language spelling reform, where the purification of language focused on standardising both speech and spelling.
 By the early 20th century, British authors had produced numerous books intended as guides to English grammar and usage, a few of which achieved sufficient acclaim to have remained in print for long periods and to have been reissued in new editions after some decades.
 These include, most notably of all, Fowler's Modern English Usage and The Complete Plain Words by Sir Ernest Gowers.

 Detailed guidance on many aspects of writing British English for publication is included in style guides issued by various publishers including The Times newspaper, the Oxford University Press and the Cambridge University Press.
 The Oxford University Press guidelines were originally drafted as a single broadsheet page by Horace Henry Hart, and were at the time (1893) the first guide of their type in English; they were gradually expanded and eventually published, first as Hart's Rules, and in 2002 as part of The Oxford Manual of Style.
 Comparable in authority and stature to The Chicago Manual of Style for published American English, the Oxford Manual is a fairly exhaustive standard for published British English that writers can turn to in the absence of specific guidance from their publishing house.

 Relationship with Commonwealth English

-British English is the basis of, and very similar to Commonwealth English.
-Commonwealth English is English spoken and written in Commonwealth countries, though often with some local variation.
+British English is the basis of, and very similar to, Commonwealth English.
+Commonwealth English is English as spoken and written in the Commonwealth countries, though often with some local variation.
 This includes English spoken in Australia, Malta, New Zealand, Nigeria, and South Africa.
 It also includes South Asian English used in South Asia, in English varieties in Southeast Asia, and in parts of Africa.
-Canadian English is based on British English, but has more influence from American English.
+Canadian English is based on British English, but has more influence from American English, often grouped together due to their close proximity.
 British English, for example, is the closest English to Indian English, but Indian English has extra vocabulary and some English words are assigned different meanings.